eosiosg/pomelo/README.md

-## An epic EOS wallet crafted by the joint force: eosio.sg + meet.one + eos.canon
+## An epic EOS wallet crafted by the joint force: eosio.sg + MEET.ONE + eos.cannon

 ### Install
 ```